VeronicaSalm/vsalm-FeelsBook/README.md

 # vsalm-FeelsBook

+Application created for CMPUT 301 at the University of Alberta, Fall 2018.

+The app is designed to allow the user to simply and intuitively track emotions, view counts, and see emotion history.
+Emotions can also be easily edited to allow changing the timestamp, optional comment, and even the emotion type.

-## Acknowledgemens: Tutorials and Online Resources Followed.
+## Acknowledgements: Tutorials and Online Resources Followed.

 The acknowledgements are in the format
   author/username, title, URL